-- At the gas station, the gas pump shuts off before the gage reads F. - It takes more (or less) gas to fill up than the gage reads.
-For example, the gage reads 1/2 full, but it took more (or less) than half of the tank's capacity to fill it. - The gage moves a little when you turn, stop or speed up. - When you turn the engine off, the gage doesn't go back to E.
+- At the gas station, the fuel pump shuts off before the gage reads "F." - It takes more (or less) fuel to fill up than the gage reads.
+For example, the gage reads half full, but it took more (or less) than half of the tank's capacity to fill it.

+- The gage moves a little when you turn, stop or speed up. - When you turn the engine off, the gage doesn't go back to "E."